croct-tech/plug-js/docs/quick-start.md

 1. Click on the button labeled _"Show offer"_.
 Since you have no items in your cart, you should see an alert saying _"No eligible offers"_.
 2. Now add an item to the cart by clicking on _"☕ Buy a coffee"_.
-3. Click _"Show offers"_ again, and this time you should see a message that says _"How about adding a delicious Croissant for $3 more?"_.
+3. Click _"Show offers"_ again, and this time you should see a message that says _"How about adding a delicious cookie for $3 more?"_.
 Click _"Ok"_ to confirm.
 4. Try clicking on _"Show offers"_  again.
 You should now see the message _"No eligible offers"_ as you have already upgraded to the combo.

-Besides the standard events, you can track custom events for analytical purposes.
+Besides standard events, you can track custom events for analytical purposes.
 The example below shows how you can use custom events to track likes:

 ```html